 Why not start gathering the words that matter most today.

+Each workshop participant will receive a Comfort Words bookmark to keep and return to as a reminder to collect the words that matter most.
 If you’d like to find out more about Comfort Words workshops - either in person or online - do drop me a line.